svishwari/svishwari/Server Side/README.md

 that adds additional features to marshmallow, including URL and Hyperlinks fields for HATEOAS-ready APIs.
 It also (optionally) integrates with **[Flask-SQLAlchemy](http://marshmallow.readthedocs.io/)**.

+#### Moto
+Moto is a library that allows your tests to easily mock out AWS Services.

 #### apispec